axibase/atsd/rule-engine/notifications/custom-circleci.md

 Note that these four parameters are visible in the rule editor because their placeholders were specified in the `Endpoint URL` and the JSON payload.

-When the notification will be exexcuted, all placeholders in the request URL and the payload will be resolved as follows:
+When the notification is executed, all placeholders in the request URL and the payload will be resolved as follows:

 `https://circleci.com/api/v1.1/project/github/axibase/atsd-api-java/tree/master?circle-token=1111111111`